hbxjw119/learnbylearn/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Learn from everybody!
+2015/1/23